 - A child with a fever must have a normal temperature for 24 hours before returning to school.

 - If a child is out of school due to an illness for more than five consecutive days, please provide a doctor’s note upon their return.

 - If your child is sick and absent from school, please be aware that she/he may not attend any school-based activities.

 - Please inform the office of injuries so that we can partner with you to support a comfortable school day for your child.
-Students with special medical conditions or physical injuries that impact participation in P.E. must have a note brought to the office indicating what the student can and cannot do.
+Students with special medical conditions or physical injuries that impact participation in P.E. must have a note provided by their physician brought to the office indicating what the student can and cannot do.

 Lost and Found

 The lost and found cart is located in the “tunnel” area, around the corner from the office.
 Please check often for lost items.
 Those not claimed by the end of each month will be given to charity.

 Medications can only be administered if the office has a medication authorization form by a physician on file, and the details of the administration are on the original pharmacy bottle.
 A note from a parent does not suffice.
 Even over-the-counter medications such as aspirin, cold remedies, ibuprofen, etc, are considered medications and these procedures must be followed.

 Personal toys, technology, balls or games are not allowed except with permission from the student’s teacher.
 The school is not responsible for lost or stolen items.

 All students are expected to handle school equipment with care and respect.
 Technology provides important educational tools, and also requires oversight.
 Strong software filters and teacher/staff supervision will be in place during Internet use.
 All student technology shall be turned off while on campus and use is not allowed, except with staff permission.
 Inappropriate use or handling of technology equipment while on campus or field excursions may elicit disciplinary action.
 If you have questions about this, please refer to the District’s Board Policy on Student Use of Technology or speak with your child’s teacher.